 Springtime in Taos.
 When the winds aren’t howling or flurries aren’t threatening to surprise us one last time, anglers in northern New Mexico are getting out their fishing gear.
-Steve has renewed his love for fly fishing, as he’s surrounded by lots of streams to wade into and catch some beautiful trout.
+I've renewed my love for fly fishing, as I'm surrounded by lots of streams to wade into and catch some beautiful trout.
 There’s something about being one with nature in the wide open spaces.
-Whether I’m watching Steve fish, am writing a blog while sitting in my garden, or designing a new piece of jewelry while watching it rain, I love the quietness of nature.
+Whether I’m fishing, writing a blog while sitting in my garden, or designing a new piece of jewelry while watching it rain, I love the quietness of nature.
 It’s also in these spaces that I do a great deal of praying and reflecting.

 It’s no wonder Jesus used the analogy of fishing when encouraging disciples Peter and Andrew to join Him in his ministry.
 Being “fishers of men” was and still is a noble calling.
 It takes courage, compassion and a whole heapin’ amount of patience and love.
 Whether serving in missions, working at one’s local church or simply talking to a neighbor about the love of our Savior, spreading the good news is one of life’s most important works.